oortcloud/meteorite/CONTRIBUTING.md

 ### Local Atmosphere instance

-Make sure you have a local Atmosphere instance running on port 3333.
-We use it to speed the tests up, but the tests won't output a helpful message if the Atmosphere instance isn't there. :disappointed:
+You'll need a local version of atmosphere running on port 3333, with a user 'test' with password 'testtest'.

 ### Running tests

+Make sure you have run `git submodule update --init` to grab the test packages, atmosphere is running, then try:

 ``` sh
 $ npm test